 - Provide a safe, healthy community for students to live, learn, and grow academically and socially

 Young adulthood is a time when your relationship changes from an adult-child relationship to an adult-adult relationship.
-Support your student’s autonomy by actively redefining your relationship, relinquishing unnecessary control, and encouraging personal responsibility and problem solving.
-When a problem arises, move like your feet are stuck in molasses and allow your student time to learn how to fix their own problems.
+Support your student’s autonomy by actively redefining your relationship, relinquishing unnecessary control, encouraging personal responsibility and problem solving, and supporting decisions made by your student.
+When a problem arises, be slow to step in and allow your student time to learn how to fix their own problems.

-Utilize the resources available in the Parents & Families Guide.
-Help your student navigate the University by referring them to the appropriate resources.
-By acting as a referral source, you can demonstrate that you are interested in your student’s life at the University, and at the same time, you empower your student to solve their own problems.
+Explore the resources available in this guide, the Parents Program website, and email newsletters.
+By acting as a referral source for your student, you can demonstrate that you are interested in your student’s life at the University, and at the same time, empower your student to explore resources and solve their problems.

 You still have influence on your student’s behavior.
-In college, your student will have to make their own decisions about what time to get up in the morning, when to study, when to exercise, which organizations to participate in, whether or not to eat healthy, whether or not to drink alcohol and whether or not to engage in romantic relationships.
-Although you cannot force your student to behave as you would want them to, parents can create an atmosphere of open communication by listening and sharing family expectations.
+In college, your student will have to make their own decisions about what time to get up in the morning, when to study, when to exercise, which organizations to participate in, what to eat, whether to drink alcohol and whether to engage in romantic relationships.
+Although you cannot force your student to behave as you would want them to, you can create an atmosphere of open communication by listening and sharing family expectations.

 The first year of college can be full of indecision, insecurities, disappointments, and, most of all, mistakes.
-It’s also full of discovery, inspiration, good times, and exciting people.
-It may take a while for your student to realize that their idealistic images of what college is all about may be wrong.
-The reality is that there are times in college when your student might be scared, confused, and overwhelmed, which is normal and to be expected.
+It is also full of discovery, inspiration, good times, and exciting people.
+The reality is that there are times in college when your student might experience all of the above, which is normal and to be expected.

 Your student will change, and so will you.
-College and the experiences associated with it can effect changes in social, vocational, and personal behavior and choices.
-It’s natural, inevitable, and it can be inspiring.
-It is also challenging.
-You can’t stop change; you may never understand it; but you can accept it, which is to your and your student’s advantage.
+College and the experiences associated with it can effect changes in social, vocational, and personal behavior.
+These changes are natural and inevitable.
+They can also be inspiring or challenging.
+You cannot stop change, and you may never understand it, but you can accept it and support your student’s decisions.
 Trust your student, and trust the job you have done in getting them to this point.

 Adapted from Helping your first-year college student succeed: A guide for parents by R. H. Mullendore and L. Hatch (2000).